Omega-Femdom-Bot/documentation/docs/Setup.md

 ---

 # Setup
-[Invite](https://discord.com/api/oauth2/authorize?client_id=1025629384629043262&permissions=8&scope=bot%20applications.commands) the bot to the server with admin permissions and elevate Omega's role to top. (*The Higher on the roles list, the better*)<br/><br/>
+To begin using Omega, first [invite](https://discord.com/api/oauth2/authorize?client_id=1025629384629043262&permissions=8&scope=bot%20applications.commands) the bot to your server with admin permissions.
+Once the bot is added, elevate Omega's role to the top of the role list.
+(The higher the role is on the list, the better it will function).

-The next step is to Config 3 modules separately, which should take about 1-2 mins.
+The next step is to configure 3 modules separately.
+This process should take about 1-2 minutes.

-## Config
+## Configuration

 ### Femdom
-This command will enable/disable Femdom Module in your server and configures roles.
+This command will enable or disable the Femdom Module in your server and configure the roles.

 :::important Syntax
 `/config femdom` `!domme` `!subby` `!gag_log` `owned` `switch` `enable`	<br/><br/>
 **Note**: Any parameter prefixed with **`!`** is **required**, the others are optional.
 :::

-`!domme`, `!subby`, `switch` Members with these role will be considered as dominant, submissive and switch respectively.<br/>
+- `!domme`, `!subby`, `switch`: Members with these roles will be considered as dominant, submissive, and switch, respectively.
-`!gag_log` is a channel where Omega will post sub's gagged messages.<br/>
+- `!gag_log`: This is the channel where Omega will post sub's gagged messages.
-`owned` This is the role given to subs if they are owned by a domme; the role will be removed if they are disowned.<br/>
+- `owned`: This is the role given to subs if they are owned by a domme.
+The role will be removed if they are disowned.
-`enable` Setting this to True/False will enable/disable the Femdom Module in the server. **Default is `True`**
+- `enable`: Setting this to `True` or `False` will enable or disable the Femdom Module in the server. **Default is `True`**.

 ### Confession
-This command will enable/disable the Confession Module in your server and allows server members to Confess secrets anonymously.
+This command enables or disables the Confession Module in your server, allowing server members to confess secrets anonymously.

 :::important Syntax
 `/config confession` `!channel` `enable`	<br/><br/>
 **Note**: Any parameter prefixed with **`!`** is **required**, the others are optional.
 :::

-`!channel` This is the channel where confessions will be posted for all to read.<br/>
+- `!channel`: This is the channel where confessions will be posted for all to read.
-`enable` Setting this to True/False will enable/disable the Module in the server. *Default is `True`*
+- `enable`: Setting this to `True` or `False` will enable or disable the Module in the server. *Default is `True`*

 ### Prison
-This command will enable/disable Prison Module in your server and allows elite Members to punish and force brats to write lines for their freedom.
+This command enables or disables the Prison Module in your server, allowing elite members to punish and force brats to write lines for their freedom.

 :::important Syntax
 `/config prison` `!prison` `!prisoner` `!prison_master` `enable`	<br/><br/>
 **Note**: Any parameter prefixed with **`!`** is **required**, the others are optional.
 :::

-`!prison` This is the channel where locked members will write lines. *a brat's worst nightmare*<br/>
+- `!prison`: This is the channel where locked members will write lines. *a brat's worst nightmare*
-`enable` Setting this to True/False will enable/disable the Module in the server. *Default is `True`*
+- `enable`: Setting this to `True` or `False` will enable or disable the Module in the server. *Default is `True`*

 :::caution Permission Required
-`Administrator Permission` is Required to configuring Modules.
+`Administrator Permission` is required for configuring modules.
 :::